sumanray12/leet_code/README.md

-# best-repo-ever
+# My Scripts

-This is a change made in new-branch-2 branch.
+1. Email Validation - This script will check if an email is valid or not.